 Be sure to steer clear of cleaning fluids like window spray!
 If you are using an Apple product, the company has said that it is safe to use a Clorox Disinfecting Wipe or a 70 percent isopropyl alcohol wipe.

-Is your QWERTY looking dirty?
+Worried your QWERTY may be dirty?
 It’s time to clean your laptop.

 It’s a good idea to start with the keyboard.
 Good Housekeeping suggests first using a can of compressed air to blow any dust or crumbs that may be stuck between the keys on the keyboard.